dangthuyenquan/remi_interview/README.md

 Step 5: Copy the API key and paste it into the application's env file (api).

+### 2: Unable to connect to the database

+Please check if you have created the env file (Section III, Step 2)

 # IX.
 Directory structure
 ```